peterkuma/ml-clouds-2021/README.md

 ## Input directory

 The input should contain the necessary input files.
+If not provided in this repository, the files need to be downloaded from the CERES projet website, the CMIP5 and CMIP6 archives, and RDA and placed in the respective directories.
-Below is a description of its structure:
+Below is a description of the structure of the input directory:

 ```
 input